| July 24th: Psychoanalysis

 embodies ideals, goals, and confidence; it also prohibits drives, fantasies,

 feelings, and actions; is an internalization of culture and cultural norms.
+The above three Freudian terms have a

 rather complex relationship to one another and their supposed development is